Metabolic sensing, "biochemical evolution" and cell fate

 "Around here we don't look backwards for very long.
 We keep moving forward, opening up new doors and doing new things, because we're curious......and curiosity keeps leading us down new paths." - Walt Disney

-Welcome to the Sunil Laxman lab website at the Institute for Stem Cell Biology and Regenerative Medicine (inStem), located within the National Center for Biological Sciences (NCBS) campus.
+Welcome to our lab at the Institute for Stem Cell Biology and Regenerative Medicine (inStem), sharing a lovely campus with the National Center for Biological Sciences (NCBS).

 Our research is supported by a Wellcome Trust-DBT India Alliance fellowship, grants and institutional support from inStem and DBT ( Centre of Excellence grant), and infrastructure support from inStem, NCBS and C-CAMP.